The Animation Process – Complete Step by Step Guide 2026

 .accelerant explainer video by yu 34

-8. Audio Edition: Adding Sound Effects
+8. Audio Editing: Adding Sound Effects

 We’re almost there!
 The visual part of the video is over and done with now, so it’s time to buckle down and focus on the audio.